yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/row.md

 - The single quote is _not_ surrounded with double quotes.
 Though it has syntactic significance in other parsing contexts, it is insignificant within the parentheses of a _"row"_ type literal.
 This holds, also, for all sorts of other punctuation characters like `;` and `:` and `[` and `]` and so on.
 - The double quote has been escaped by doubling it up and this has been then surrounded with double quotes.
 This is because it _does_ have syntactic significance, as the (one and only) quoting mechanism, within the parentheses of a _"row"_ type literal.
 - The backslash has also been escaped with another single backslash and this has been then surrounded with double quotes.
 This is because it _does_ have syntactic significance, as the escape character, within the parentheses of a _"row"_ type literal.
-- `NULL` is represented in a _"row"_ type literal simply by the absence of any characters between two successive delimiters: between the left parenthesis and the first comma, between two successive commas, or between the last comma and the right parenthesis.
+- `NULL` is represented in a _"row"_ type literal by the _absence_ of any characters between two successive delimiters: between the left parenthesis and the first comma, between two successive commas, or between the last comma and the right parenthesis.

 There's another rule that the present example does not show.
 Though not every comma-separated value was surrounded by double quotes, it's _never harmful_ to do this.
 You can confirm this easily with your own test, Yugabyte recommends that, for consistency, you always surround every `text` value within the parentheses of a _"row"_ type literal with double quotes.